611: No Such Thing As A Forbidden Panettone

 No, you do, you see him in the film.

-He makes all these notes because you just have to study the roots so much, and you have to say, like, this is good if you've got two fingers, and you just need to hold your weight on two fingers while you get your foot across here.
+He makes all these notes because you just have to study the roots so much, and you have to say, like, this, this is good if you've got two fingers, and you just need to hold your weight on two fingers while you get your foot across here.

 So it's incredibly detailed, the mapping out, and it's, it's, um, you might leave a chalk mark to say, like, put hand here.
 It's absolutely terrifying.

-And you often, he, like, he ends up hanging by one or two fingers above this.
+And you often, he, like, he ends up hanging by one or two fingers above this,

-this absolutely insane drop.
-And I listened to a, I listened to an interview with him recently because he was talking about his attitude to risk.
+I listened to an interview with him recently because he was talking about his attitude to risk.
+And he says, I actually don't think I am a high risk person.

-He says, I am a low-risk person in lots of ways.
+He says, I am a low risk person in lots of ways.
 The individual climbing moves I make are very, they're low risk, but they are high consequence.

 Yeah, I see.

-He doesn't seem to feel fit.
+He doesn't seem to feel fear.
 No.

 It's like doing Russian roulette with a thousand chambers and one bullet.
+Like, you're probably not going to shoot yourself, but...

-Like, you're probably not going to shoot yourself, but the one in a thousand chance of you losing, that's it.
+the one in a thousand chance of you losing, that's it.
 It's all over.

-Yeah, yeah, yeah he kind of said that actually the most worrying thing when he does these climbs is not the climb itself but it's all the extra things going on around him so while he was climbing el capitan there's some there was someone at the top doing a tightrope walk
+He kind of said that actually the most worrying thing when he does these climbs is not the climb itself but it's all the extra things going on around him so while he was climbing el capitan there's some there was someone at the top doing a tightrope walk

-and so there were people yelling to the person doing the tightrope walk and he's like okay that's really distracting he says the drones that were coming up to him and filming him sounded like he was being attacked by wasps and he was also going what if they lose control of it and this blade just comes and you know he's a big drone so for him it was all the extra stuff that was quite worrying about the climb.
+and so there were people yelling to the person doing the tightrope walk and he's like that's really distracting he says the drones that were coming up to him and filming him sounded like he was being attacked by wasps and he was also going what if they lose control of it and this blade just comes and you know he's a big drone so for him it was all the extra stuff that was quite worrying about the climb oh and i love that he listens to music while he's doing it.

-Oh, and I love that he listens to music while he's doing it.
 Do you know who he listens to?
 No.

 Can we guess?
 Oh, it's a genre.
 Is it Fallen by Alicia Keys?
 Is it that?

 That's band.
+That's just

-Rock.
+rock.
 Rock.

 Ah,